Berkkirik/live_FFT_python/README.md

 #### For any question , do not hesitate to ask me a question or owner of code

+For windows , data visualization there are some easier way to learn this , you can check my profile (https://github.com/berkkirik)

 My contact mail : berkkirik.1999@gmail.com  or berk.kirik@outlook.com